izkshitiz/natforums/README.md

 ## Getting Started

-Softwares listed in prerequisites are required to be installed on your system before you can start using it on local host.
+Softwares listed in prerequisites are required to be installed on your system before you can start using it on localhost.

 ### Prerequisites